briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

-        1. _(A)_ Except as otherwise provided in subsection (c)(3)B. or C. of this section, the court may order, for thirty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle’s license plates.
+        1. _(A)_ Except as otherwise provided in subsection (c)(3)B. or C. of this section, the court may order, for thirty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle's license plates.
 If issued, the order shall be issued and enforced under Ohio R.C.
 4503.233.

         2. _(B)_ If the offender previously has been convicted of or pleaded guilty to one violation of Ohio R.C.
-4511.203 or a substantially equivalent municipal ordinance, the court may order, for sixty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle’s license plates.
+4511.203 or a substantially equivalent municipal ordinance, the court may order, for sixty days, the immobilization of the vehicle involved in the offense and the impoundment of that vehicle's license plates.
 If issued, the order shall be issued and enforced under Ohio R.C.
 4503.233.

         3. _(C)_ If the offender previously has been convicted of or pleaded